 Community Companions are trained volunteers who telephone or visit over-55s in their own homes to support their mental wellbeing and help them access local services.

-Mind in Bradford is running the project in partnership with the Bradford Districts CCG and the Muslim Health Service.
+Mind in Bradford runs the project in partnership with the Bradford Districts CCG and the Muslim Health Service.

 Who can access the service?